 - The county commissioner Handbook – has further information of support available to Commissioners.

-More generally, if you have any further concerns about volunteers in your area, it’s important to keep your Commissioner informed.
-Write a brief report on your talk and agreed outcomes – using the volunteer’s membership number rather than name to identify them.
-If you’re sending the report by email, make sure to password protect it, and ensure you keep any related correspondence confidentially locked and secure.
+More generally, if you have any further concerns about volunteers in your area, it’s important to keep your commissioner informed.
+Write a brief report on your talk and agreed outcomes, using the volunteer’s membership number rather than name to identify them.
+If you’re sending the report by email, make sure to password protect it, and keep any related correspondence confidentially locked and secure.

 If a volunteer has disclosed information about their health or a disability, this is strictly confidential and must not be shared with anyone else without the volunteer's permission.